Prajwal264/MovieFight/README.md

 # MovieFight
-An application used to compare two movie with the help of OMDB API
+An application used to compare two movies with the help of OMDB API